RDlastname/Unblockee-V2/README.md

-UnblockeeV2 uses Doge V4 Unblocker to cloak and play games and other apps.
-So far Unblockee only uses Doge v4 and Froggy's Arcade  at the moment, more are to come.
-Unblockee is really easy to use as you just have to click buttons to go to the Proxy.
+UnblockeeV2 uses Doge V4 and Froggys Arcade to cloak and play games.
+-
+How to use?
+Just download the raw file and open it and click the buttons,make sure to cloak first in settings